Temco T-35 Buckaroo

-The Temco T-35 Buckaroo (company designation TE-1) was designed in the late 1940s as an extremely low-cost trainer for commercial and military markets.
+The Temco T-35 Buckaroo (company designation TE-1) is an American trainer aircraft built by Temco Aircraft.
+The aircraft was designed in the late 1940s as an extremely low-cost trainer for commercial and military markets.
 Temco's failure to secure a United States Air Force order for the Buckaroo forced it to turn to non-U.S. governments to keep the production lines going, yet only a few export orders materialized.

 Design and development

 Early in 1948, Temco's president, Robert McCulloch, received an inquiry from the Philippine Government expressing an interest in a tandem trainer version of the Swift.
 The first TE-1A was a modification of the Swift GC-1B, hand-built to rough layout drawings, the major difference in appearance being the tandem seating arrangement which resulted in a narrow windshield and an elongated two-piece canopy with a fixed bubble at the rear.
 This TE-1A prototype was completed late in 1948.
 After initial flight tests a 145 hp Continental engine replaced the original 125 hp installation.

 Early in 1949, Temco's management received word that the United States Air Force (USAF) planned to hold a competition for a new primary/basic trainer.
 Temco built two additional prototypes for this competition, adding some minor improvements as time permitted.
 The three aircraft were designated the YT-35 by the Air Force.
 Temco was competing with two other training aircraft, namely the Fairchild XNQ-1/T-31 and the Beechcraft Model 45.
 On 24 February 1949, the Air Force trainer evaluation board chose the Beech Model 45 by a four-to-one vote with Temco's TE-1A a distant third.
 Due to budget cuts, the USAF program was ultimately cancelled that year.

 Although the USAF had decided against the TE-1A, interest had increased on the part of foreign governments, particularly the Republic of the Philippines.
 After a study of the competition evaluation, Temco decided to proceed with a program to improve the TE-1A.
 Some of the redesign included: